 Excess sugar in the body will lead to insulin resistance at the cellular level.
 The cells become insulin resistant and the body produces and releases more insulin to help control the amount of blood sugar.
-The excess sugar damages cells and organs, and type 2 diabetes is often the end result.
+Excess sugar damages cells and organs and type 2 diabetes is often the end result.
 Additionally, all of that extra sugar gets stored as fat for another day.

 The Role of Low Quality Carbohydrate Foods in Weight Gain

 We also know that carbohydrate consumption promotes weight gain too.
-High carb foods such as breads and pasta don’t contain much fiber at all.
+High-carb foods such as bread and pasta don’t contain much fiber at all.
 They are digested quickly and we tend to feel hungry again quickly.
 This leads to a cycle of more eating and snacking.
 Thus, eating carbs can lead to food cravings.
 The other issue is that so many low-quality high-carb foods are also those that contain hidden sugars.